-On 27 June 2022, the United Nations Secretary-General has appointed Judge Gatti Santana as the new President of the International Residual Mechanism for Criminal Tribunals (Mechanism) for a term of two years, effective 1 July 2022.
+On 27 June 2022, the United Nations Secretary-General appointed Judge Gatti Santana as the new President of the International Residual Mechanism for Criminal Tribunals (Mechanism) for a term of two years, effective 1 July 2022.

-Simultaneously, in Uruguay, between 2016 and 2017, Judge Gatti Santana participated in the work to implement the new Uruguayan Code of Criminal Procedure.
+Between 2016 and 2017, Judge Gatti Santana participated in the work to implement the new Uruguayan Code of Criminal Procedure.
 She acted as the Coordinator of the Coordinating Group of the Judiciary for the Implementation of the New Code of Criminal Procedure and as a representative of the judiciary within the specialised inter-institutional Commission established for its implementation.

 In 2019, Judge Gatti Santana represented the Uruguayan judiciary and provided assistance before the Inter-American Commission on Human Rights during its 174th session on the thematic hearing “Challenges for the search of the truth and justice in Uruguay”.

 Judge Gatti Santana graduated as a Public Notary in 1987 and as a Lawyer in 1988 from the University of the Republic of Uruguay (“UDELAR”).
 In 2008, she studied at the University of Alicante, Spain, where she obtained a postgraduate course in Legal Argumentation.
 Judge Gatti Santana subsequently completed a Masters in Law at the University of Montevideo, Uruguay.
-Since 2020, she is pursuing a Doctorate in “Criminal Law and Criminal Sciences” at the University of Salvador, Argentina.

-On top of her native Spanish, Judge Gatti Santana is fluent in both English and French.
+In addition to her native Spanish, Judge Gatti Santana is fluent in both English and French.